 Have you heard about the Blue Borage 'workplace edible gardens' and wondered they are?

-An edible garden contains food, but with the foodscaping approach the emphasis is on growing food in a way that is aesthetically pleasing.
-Climbing structures will be well built and attractive - even artistic.
-There's a seasonal display of crops to pick at any time.
-Mixed planting of herbs, flowers and vegetables gives a variety of colour and purpose while also attracting bees and other pollinators.
+There's a seasonal display of crops to pick at any time: mixed plantings of herbs, flowers and vegetables gives a variety of colour and purpose while also attracting bees and other pollinators.

 Why build a garden in our workplace?